LspongebobJH/dagma/src/dagma/data_list.md

     Since genie3 models causal graph modeling as p separate regression task, then each task has its own design matrix.
 The new knockoff generation is to generate X_tilde (n*(p-1)) for each task, thus have p*n*(p-1) X_tilde.
 nComp: n_component of PLS
+OLS, PLS: which model to fit j_tilde
+disable_norm: disable normalization of genie3 and grnboost2 for target values
+disable_remove_self: after the old style knockoff generation, model fitting will remove X_self and X'_self to fit X_self.
+Now we don't remove self.
+Instead, we use ALL to fit X_self and remove them in resulted W.
+options:
+- 5: all other nodes / j fit j_tilde
+- 10: all other nodes / j + existing knockoff fit j_tilde